 Doctors treat these headaches by stopping the headache drug, by prescribing a different type of headache drug to manage symptoms caused by stopping the drug, and often by prescribing drugs to treat the original headache disorder.

 Medication overuse headache occurs 1 to 2% of the general population.
 It is more common among women than men.

 Most people with this type of headache are taking headache drugs for migraines or tension-type headaches, They are taking too much of the drug or taking it too often, usually because the drug is not effectively relieving their pain.

 The most common causes of medication overuse headache are overuse of the following:

 Overuse of other nonsteroidal anti-inflammatory drugs (NSAIDs) and ergotamine can also cause this disorder.

 An overly sensitive nervous system is thought to cause medication overuse headache.
 That is, the nerve cells in the brain that trigger pain are too easily stimulated.

 Substance dependence Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
-The substances involved tend to be members... read more is more common among people with medication overuse headaches.
+The substances... read more is more common among people with medication overuse headaches.
 They may also have a genetic predisposition to develop medication overuse headache.